SylviaOne/Repo-hub/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## Why do pirates not know the alphabet?
+They always get stuck at "C".